Thursday, October 3, 2024

 Other gadgets that came in some Sunbeam kits: Differently equipped cars came with different tools.

-Nave Plate Extractor: I pretentious name for a piece of flat steel with a lip to remove the chrome wheel surrounds and hub caps.
+Nave Plate Extractor: A pretentious name for a piece of flat steel with a lip to remove the chrome wheel surrounds and hub caps.
 Alphie had wire wheels so didn’t get one of these.

 Oil Sump (plug) Wrench: It’s just a ½” Allen wrench.
 Some Alpines had recessed oil pan plugs.